Quelich/hutton/README.md

 python pip install keras
 ```
 ## Fundamental Use of Hutton Pipeline
+- You can get the dataset from [Kaggle](https://www.kaggle.com/quelich/rock-photos)
 ### _Prepare a Image Dataset for Hutton_
 - [Required] Prepare train and validation datasets to make Hutton model
 ```Python